 Under Part 5 of the Housing and Planning Act 2016, provision was made to allow for legislation to be created for electrical safety standards in private rented property.

 The Electrical Safety Standards in the Private Rented Sector (England) Regulations 2020 have now been published.

-The regulations commence 1 June 2020 and new tenancies granted on or after 1 July 2020 must comply and from 1 April 2021 for all existing tenancies.
+The regulations commence 1 June 2020 and applies to new tenancies (including renewals) from 1 July 202 and from 1 April 2021 for all existing tenancies.
 The regulations apply to England only.

 There are essentially two key duties and a private landlord must: